BoomBoxRobotics/Anubis/README.md

 - Standard 2S LiPo balance connector for the battery pack.
 - Support for a 2S LiPo pack or two 18650 cells configured as a 2S pack.
 - 2S battery gauge/protection circuitry based around `BQ28Z610DRZR-R1`.
-- Dual-FET protection/power path using `CSD83325L`.
+- R13 high-side protection path using two `CSD16412Q5A` N-FETs, with the charger and buck regulators fed from protected `BAT_SYS`.
 - Switched 5 V rail for UART/ELRS-side accessories.
 - Switched 3.3 V rail for I2C, analog, and low-voltage peripherals.
 - Two Pololu mini pushbutton power switch modules for rail control.